MobtgZhang/ES-HGAT/README.md

-# fggnn
-The offical code for FG-GNN model
+The offical code for FG-GNN model.